-Meyers Leonard slur incident prompts a question: What’s a FaZe ‘member?’
+Meyers Leonard slur incident prompts a question: What’s a FaZe ‘member’?

 Asked why Leonard used the “FaZe” tag ahead of his name if he was not a member, Trink wrote that “We have fans and investors alike who want to represent their love of FaZe, and we’re not going to come down on them.
 It’s not in our nature to come down on an everyday fan for their aspirations to associate with us.”

 In the wake of the incident, the NBA fined Leonard $50,000 and suspended him from team facilities and activities for one week.
-He also lost sponsorship deals with did Origin PC and Scuf Gaming.
+He also lost sponsorship deals with Origin PC and Scuf Gaming.
 His Twitch account, followed by some 69,000 people, was also suspended.
 (Twitch is owned by Amazon, whose founder, Jeff Bezos, owns The Washington Post.)

 Asked how Faze members are distinguished, Trink said, “FaZe Clan announces a new member when there’s a new FaZe member, not other people.
 We announce it, typically in an exciting way.
 We like to make a big deal about it for our fans.
 No one other than FaZe Clan can announce a new member of FaZe Clan.”